 It can’t be denied that visuals are vital for the travel and tourism industry.
 This is because they paint the picture of the destination.

-Photography community 500px created a travel agency, solely for the purpose to test what imagery works with which travel destinations.
-For the tests they built landing pages for each, accompanied by imagery content and a button reading, “Take me there now.”
+Photography community 500px created a travel agency to test what imagery works with which travel destinations.
+For the tests, they built landing pages for each, accompanied by imagery, content, and a button reading, “Take me there now.”

-- People in images can increase conversion, but it depend where they are.
+- People in images can increase conversion, depending on where they are.
 For Havana, pictures with people had twice the conversions.
-But, for images of nature — waterfalls, mountains, and beaches — photos with people actually performed flat or worse.
+But, for images of nature — waterfalls, mountains, and beaches — photos with people performed flat or worse.